Memory Eternal! The Repose of Colonel Philip Ludwell III in London in 1767

-Colonel Philip Ludwell III reposed in London two hundred and fifty years ago this month.
+Colonel Philip Ludwell III, the first known American convert to Orthodoxy in America, reposed in London two hundred and fifty years ago this month.
 The day was March 14 according to the calendar of the Russian Church to which he belonged, corresponding to March 25 on the civil calendar in England and America at that time.
-Because the gap between these two calendars continues to widen over time the anniversary of his repose could be said to fall either on Saturday March 25 or Monday March 27 this year.
+Because the gap between these two calendars continues to widen over time the anniversary of his repose could be said to fall either on Sunday March 25 or Tuesday March 27 this year.

 In April 1761 Burnaby wrote to George Washington at Mount Vernon that: